Affair Recovery Counseling

 Most spouses or partners are completely unprepared emotionally when an affair is discovered.
 The shock is often so profound that they become paralyzed, unable to process just how terrible they really feel.
 The despair is sometimes so deep that it is akin to a sudden death of a loved one.

-One wonders how such a thing is even possible.
-How can a husband, wife or lover whom you have trusted with your deepest feelings betray you?
+The betrayed spouse wonders how such a thing is even possible.
+How can a husband, wife, or lover whom you have trusted with your deepest feelings betray you?
 Did you miss something?
 Were there signs that you chose to neglect?
 Is it your fault?
 What is it that causes a partner to become unfaithful and go outside of the relationship?

 Some Common Conditions That Can Lead to Betrayal